thiagotts/JRandom/README.md

 ### Command line

-In order to use JRandom as a command line tool, clone this repository or [download it] and extract the files.
+In order to use JRandom as a command line tool, clone this repository or [download it][download] and extract the files.
 Then build it with maven:

-    mvn clean compile assembly:single
+    $ mvn clean compile assembly:single

 This will create an executable jar file named something like jrandom-{version}-jar-with-dependencies.jar inside the target folder.
 I renamed the file to jrandom.jar to make examples more readable.

 Requesting 10 random numbers in the interval [0, 100] to Random.org:

-    java -jar jrandom.jar -amount 10 -min 0 -max 100 -service randomorg
+    $ java -jar jrandom.jar -amount 10 -min 0 -max 100 -service randomorg
     85	73	11	43	96	3	69	47	35	62

 It is possible to use short names for paramaters.
 Not providing a service uses Random.org as default:

-    java -jar jrandom.jar -a 10 -min 0 -max 100
+    $ java -jar jrandom.jar -a 5 -min 0 -max 100
-    3	    4	    5	    6	    4
+    69	    52	    44	    57	    74

-Since HotBits always returns numbers in the [0, 255], max and min parameters are ignored:
+Since HotBits always returns numbers in the [0, 255] interval, max and min parameters are ignored:

-    java -jar jrandom.jar -a 5 -min 0 -max 100 -s hotbits
+    $ java -jar jrandom.jar -a 5 -min 0 -max 100 -s hotbits
     HotBits does not use minimum values.
 Parameter will be ignored.
     HotBits does not use maximum values.
 Parameter will be ignored.
     243	    118	    161	    118	    189

 Not informing a required parameter simply shows an informative message:

-    java -jar jrandom.jar -min 0 -max 100
+    $ java -jar jrandom.jar -min 0 -max 100
     The following option is required: -amount, -a

 ### API

-To use JRandom in your system, clone this repository or [download it] and extract the files.
+To use JRandom in your system, clone this repository or [download it][download] and extract the files.
 If you use maven to build your project, build JRandom like so:

-    mvn clean compile package
+    $ mvn clean compile package

 Then add it as a dependency to your project.
 If you don't use Maven, add the full jar file with all depencies included as showed in the previous section.

-The following program requests 10 random number in the interval [-10, 10] to Random.org:
+The following program requests 10 random numbers in the interval [-10, 10] to Random.org:

 ```java
 import java.io.IOException;